faranalytics/scalability/README.md

 console.log(await Promise.all(results));
 ```
-Each call to `Greeter.greet` will run in a one of the 10 spawned Worker threads.
+Each call to `greeter.greet` will run round-robin in a one of the 10 spawned Worker threads.

 ### Create a `service.ts` module.
 This is the scaled module specified in the options of the `createService` helper function.
 It contains the `Greeter` Service App.